MCLConsortium/jpl.mcl.protocol/jpl/mcl/protocol/README.rst

     >>> source.approvedFile.to_object.id == generatedFileID
     True

-By the way, that "updateSummary" is a Zope view that's available at the site root only::
+By the way, that "updateJSON" is a Zope view that's available at the site root only::

-    >>> browser.open(portalURL + '/a-simple-source/@@updateSummary')
+    >>> browser.open(portalURL + '/a-simple-source/@@updateJSON')
     Traceback (most recent call last):
     ...
     NotFound:   <h2>Site Error</h2>